RCHG/blog_backup/_posts/2015-11-02-Version-Control-Notes.md

 > svn status
 {% endhighlight%}

-Probably nothing is now returned.
+Probably nothing is now returned, this is because simply there is nothing new to report, but as we have seen if we use the command svn in a directory that is not the working copy of a repository svn will complain.
 Now let's change a file.
-For instance in README.txt I have change some lowercase letter to uppercase.
+For instance in README.txt I have changed some lowercase letters to uppercase.

 {% highlight bash %}
 > vim README.txt